Who we are....

 Ellen, our locum veterinary surgeon, qualified from UCD in 1998 and has worked in all aspects of practice including being the lead vet in the Pet Emergency Hospital.
 As well as working in Blacklion since 2009 Ellen also lectures in the Bray Institute of Further Education.
 Ellen loves all pets but has a real soft spot for cats - our 'cat whisperer'!

 Our Nursing Team

-Our nursing team consists of Laoise Dunne RVN, Laura Vines RVN and Rebecca Murtagh RVN.
-We also have student veterinary nurses Rebecka Morris and Jessica Dodd who works with us on Saturdays and during holidays.
+Our nursing team consists of Leonie Sunderland RVN, Lia Petcu RVN, Laoise Dunne RVN, Laura Vines RVN and Rebecca Murtagh RVN.
+We also have student veterinary nurse Rebecca Morris who works with us on Saturdays and during holidays.

-Being highly qualified surgical and anaesthetic nurses on the one hand Laoise, Laura and Rebecca are also always available for expert advice on anything from nutrition to behaviour & training, parasite prevention to first aid and home triage.
+Being highly qualified surgical and anaesthetic nurses on the one hand Leonie, Lia and Laoise, Laura and Rebecca are also always available for expert advice on anything from nutrition to behaviour & training, parasite prevention to first aid and home triage.

 Our practice is built on the trojan work the nursing team does every day.
 We love them to bits and so will you!